J4NN0/wordlist-generator/README.md

 # Makefile

-To compile run
+To compile, run

         make

-To cleanup the files
+To cleanup, run

         make clean

 Files:
    - *main.c*: the main menu
-   - *wordlist.c*: contains the functions to generate customized wordlists (combinatorial and recursive functions)
+   - *wordlist.c*: contains the functions to generate the wordlists (combinatorial and recursive approach)
    - *more.c*: contains informations about WEP, WPA2, developer and more

 # Note